s-matyukevich/raspberry-pi-os/docs/lesson03/linux/low_level-exception_handling.md

     str    x20, [tsk, #TSK_TI_ADDR_LIMIT]
 ```

 Task address limit specifies the largest virtual address that can be used.
 When user process operates in 32-bit mode this limit is `2^32`.
 For 64 bit kernel it can be larger and usually is `2^48`.
 If it happens that an exception is taken from 32-bit EL1, task address limit need to be changed to [TASK_SIZE_64](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/include/asm/memory.h#L80).
-Also, it is required to save the original address limit because it needs to be restored before execution will be returned to user mode.
+Also, it is required to save the original address limit because it needs to be restored before the execution will be returned to user mode.

 ```
     mrs    x22, elr_el1